CalvinMera/CalvinMera/README.md

 ![](hello_cowbeen.jpg?raw=True)

-### Bonjour, je m'appelle Calvin!
+### Hello, my name is Calvin!
-#### Estoy aspirando a ser un ingeniero de aprendizaje de máquinas.

-- I used to be a mathematical physicist.
-I still am, but I used to be, [too](https://scholar.google.com/citations?user=UaVHISQAAAAJ&hl=en).
+#### I am an aspiring machine learning engineer.

+- I received my PhD in physics from the University of Iowa in August 2020.
-- I am interested in data science, machine learning, deep learning, and quantum computing.
+- I have over 10 years of experience in researching and communicating mathematics and physics.
+I am passionate about innovative, impactful, and interdisciplinary technologies, such as data science, machine learning, deep learning, and quantum computing and their application in the data, financial, and software industry.
-- EMAIL ME IF YOU GET LOST (calvin dot mera at gmail dot com).
+- You can reach at me at calvin dot mera at gmail dot com.
-- And coming up on your left is a poor attempt at having a cool signature like [Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss#/media/File:Carl_Friedrich_Gau%C3%9F_signature.svg).